myki-b/taxonomy-explorer/README.md

   a trusted API returning a small set of formatting tags, but a hardened version would sanitise it (e.g. with `bleach`) before storing it, rather than trusting the upstream response.

-## Next steps

-- `get_ancestors()` walks the parent chain one query per level.
-  Fine for shallow trees; a larger dataset would call for a dedicated tree library (e.g. `django-mptt`) or a recursive query.

 ## Running the tests